hobobandy/sierra-wireless-modems-util/README.md

 ## Credit

-* Thanks to [daniele wood's sierra-wireless-models project](https://github.com/danielewood/sierra-wireless-modems/) for references and a great start point.
+* Thanks to [Daniel Wood's sierra-wireless-modems project](https://github.com/danielewood/sierra-wireless-modems/) for references and a great start point.